2022 Rio de Janeiro general election

 The 2022 Rio de Janeiro state election took place in the state of Rio de Janeiro, Brazil on 2 October 2022.
 Voters elected a governor, vice governor, one senator, two alternate senator, 46 representatives for the Chamber of Deputies, and 70 Legislative Assembly members, with a possible second round to be held on 30 October 2022.
-Under the Constitution of Brazil, the governor will be elected for a four-year term starting 1 January 2023. and with the approval of Constitutional Amendment No. 111, it will end on 6 January 2027.
+Under the Constitution of Brazil, the governor would be elected for a four-year term starting 1 January 2023, which, with the approval of Constitutional Amendment No. 111, will end on 6 January 2027.

 The incumbent governor, Cláudio Castro, a member of the Liberal Party, was eligible for a second term, and intended to run for reelection.
-He was the Vice Governor of Rio de Janeiro until Wilson Witzel was convicted and removed from office in 30 April 2021 as a result of his impeachment trial.
+He was the vice governor of Rio de Janeiro until Wilson Witzel was convicted and removed from office on 30 April 2021 as a result of his impeachment trial.
 Castro beat his opponent Marcelo Freixo in the first round.

-For the election to the Federal Senate, the seat occupied by Romário (PL), elected in 2014 by the Brazilian Socialist Party (PSB), was at dispute.
-Romário won reelection against a disparate field of candidates including Alessandro Molon, Clarissa Garotinho, and Daniel Silveira, whose candidacy was disaualified after the election.
+For the election to the Federal Senate, the seat occupied by Romário (PL), elected in 2014 by the Brazilian Socialist Party (PSB), was in dispute.
+Romário won reelection against a disparate field of candidates including Alessandro Molon, Clarissa Garotinho, and Daniel Silveira, whose candidacy was disqualified after the election.

 Electoral calendar

-Note: This section only presents the main dates of the 2022 electoral calendar, check the TSE official website (in Portuguese) and other official sources for detailed information.
+Note: This section only presents the main dates of the 2022 electoral calendar; check the TSE official website (in Portuguese) and other official sources for detailed information.